 What about the competition?
 Can Livenation be disrupted?

-That’s content for a future post 🙂
+That’s this post 🙂

 What do you guys think?
 Anything that I missed?
 Respond in the comments!